List of ancient great powers

 Recognized great powers came about first in Europe during the post-Napoleonic era.
-The formalization of the division between small powers and great powers came about with the signing of the Treaty of Chaumont in 1814.
-A great power is a nation or state that, through its great economic, political and military strength, is able to exert power and influence over not only its own region of the world, but beyond to others.
+The formalization of the division between small powers and great powers came with the signing of the Treaty of Chaumont in 1814.
+A great power is a nation or state that, through economic, political and military strength, is able to exert power and influence over not only its own region, but beyond to others.

 The historical terms "Great Nation", a distinguished aggregate of people inhabiting a particular country or territory, and "Great Empire", a considerable group of states or countries under a single supreme authority, are colloquial conversations (historical jargon).

-Ancient Western Asia
+Ancient Africa and Western Asia

 Sumer and Akkad

 Sumer (or Šumer) was one of the early civilizations of the Ancient Near East, located in the southern part of Mesopotamia (modern-day Iraq) from the time of the earliest records in the mid 4th millennium BC until the rise of Babylonia in the late 3rd millennium BC.
 The term "Sumerian" applies to all speakers of the Sumerian language.
 Sumer (together with Ancient Egypt and the Indus Valley civilization) is considered the first settled society in the world to have manifested all the features needed to qualify fully as a "civilization", eventually expanding into the first empire in history, the Akkadian Empire.